Kupe

-Kupe was a legendary Polynesian explorer who, according to Māori oral history, was the first person to discover New Zealand.
-He is generally held to have been born to a father from Rarotonga and a mother from Raiatea, and probably spoke a Māori proto-language similar to Cook Islands Māori or Tahitian.
+Kupe was a Polynesian explorer who, according to Māori history, was the first person to discover New Zealand.
+He is generally held to have been born to a father from Rarotonga and a mother from Raʻiātea, and probably spoke a Māori proto-language similar to Cook Islands Māori or Tahitian.
 His voyage to New Zealand ensured that the land was known to the Polynesians, and he would therefore be responsible for the genesis of the Māori people.

-Kupe was born in the geographically uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raiatea, between 40 and 23 generations ago.
+Kupe was born in the geographically uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raʻiātea, between 40 and 23 generations ago.
 The more specific reasons for Kupe's semi-legendary journey, and the migration of Māori in general, have been contested.
 Māori oral history recounts that Hawaiki and other Polynesian islands were experiencing considerable internal conflict during his time, which is thought to have possibly caused an exodus.

 Kupe features prominently in the mythology and oral history of some Māori iwi (tribes), but the details of his life differ between iwi.
 Various legends and histories describe Kupe's extensive involvement in the settlement of New Zealand, around 1000–1300 CE, with many talking of his achievements, such as the hunting and destruction of the great octopus, Te Wheke-a-Muturangi.

 Voyage to New Zealand

-The historical Kupe is thought to have been born in the uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raiatea.
+The historical Kupe is thought to have been born in the uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raʻiātea.
 At the time of his journey, he lived in the settlement of Hawaiki-rangi.
 He was well educated in Polynesian navigation, and likely spoke the hypothetical proto-Māori language, which would have been most similar to Cook Islands Māori or Tahitian.
 There are many different accounts of Kupe's first voyage to New Zealand that range from tribe to tribe, but most follow a similar basic story.
 Most histories claim that in a time approximately 40 generations ago (between 900 and 1200 AD), Kupe, his wife Kuramārōtini, the great warrior Ngahue, and a relatively large crew, boarded Kuramārōtini's canoe Matahourua (or in some dialects Matawhaorua).
 According to the Waitangi Tribunal's Wai 262 report, Matawhaorua was a classical Polynesian open-ocean catamaran, capable of carrying a complement of 25 people under sail or paddle, fully provisioned.
 It is said that at first Kupe had some difficulty filling the waka, with only a few members from Hawaiki-rangi with him.
 The report states he eventually found the remaining crew at Pikopikoiwhiti, a nearby village "renowned for its ready supply of adventurers".
 Seven more were added from there.
 Some oral histories say he travelled with a second catamaran, Tāwhirirangi, under the stewardship of the navigator Te Ngake.